-If you were unable to see a boot screen before, you should see one now.
-At first you’ll see your boot drive shown on the screen, just sit back as OpenCore will automatically select your boot drive in a few seconds and continue the startup process.
+- If you could not see a boot screen before, you should see one now.
+At first, you’ll see your boot drive shown on the screen; just sit back as OpenCore will automatically select your boot drive in a few seconds and continue the startup process.
 If you’re impatient, just select it yourself with the arrow keys and hit enter/return.

 • Some graphics cards will not show the boot picker on a Mac, due to incompatible firmware.
 On the vast majority of these cards there is a switch that lets you select a BIOS/firmware, just flipping that switch should allow it to display a boot picker screen.

 • Some graphics cards may show the boot picker in weird colors and/or distorted.
 This is also because of a compatibility issue.
 However the boot picker is still functional and it won’t hurt the machine of the card, but it may look funky.
 See the image below for an example.

 You’re now running an OpenCore enhanced Mac Pro, congratulations!
 If you didn’t read the OpenCore readme text file before, here are some of the benefits it lists:

 - Boot screen (via GOP for unflashed card)

 - Boot picker (only support EFI operating systems)

 - Firmware protection (e.g. to run UEFI Windows.
 BootROM version will be spoofed to 9126.96.36.199.0.
 This is normal, and safe for the cMP)